Feyerabend/ABC80/emu2/04/README.md

 ## AIRFIGHT

 A two-player dogfight game for the ABC80, originally written in BASIC by Kristian Lidberg and Set Lonnert in 1981.
-This version is a full Z80 assembly port, pre-assembled on the host at build time and embedded directly in the Pico firmware.
+This version is an interpretation of the original game to a Z80 assembly port, pre-assembled on the host at build time and embedded directly in the Pico firmware.

 ### Running

-1. Press **Button B** to enter the monitor (screen turns amber).
+1. Press __Button B__ to enter the monitor (screen turns amber).
 2. Type `P` - loads the AIRFIGHT binary into Z80 RAM at address `8000H`.
 3. Type `G` (or `G 8000`) - jumps to the game entry point.